GrumpyOldTroll/chromium_fork/README.md

 Recommended in both the host and the container is to `. out/Default/env.sh` to set these variables in your shell while working, the rest of the commands will use these variables assuming they've been set.

-For doing the rebase you will want to set [rerere](https://git-scm.com/book/en/v2/Git-Tools-Rerere), as we are in one of the relevant use cases (a long-lived rebase), and it's super-annoying and error-prone to re-fix the exact same changes over and over:
+For doing rebases you may want to set [rerere](https://git-scm.com/book/en/v2/Git-Tools-Rerere):

 ~~~
 git config --global rerere.enabled true